-- 34. HRDC re-alleges and incorporates the allegations of Paragraphs 1 through 33 of the Complaint as if fully set forth herein. - 35.
-The acts described above constitute violations of HRDC's right to communicate with incarcerated individuals under the Free Speech Clause of the First Amendment. - 36.
-The conduct of Defendants was objectively unreasonable and was undertaken recklessly, intentionally, willfully, with malice, and with deliberate indifference to the rights of others. - 37.
-HRDC's injuries and the violations of its constitutional rights were directly and proximately caused by the policies and practices of Defendants, which were and are the moving force of the violations. - 38.
-Defendants' acts described above have caused damages to HRDC, and if not enjoined, will continue to cause damage to HRDC. - 39.
-HRDC seeks declaratory and injunctive relief, and nominal and compensatory damages against all Defendants.
+- 35. HRDC re-alleges and incorporates the allegations of Paragraphs 1 through 34 of the Complaint as if fully set forth herein. - 36.
+The acts described above constitute violations of HRDC's right to communicate with incarcerated individuals under the Free Speech Clause of the First Amendment. - 37.
+Defendants' conduct was objectively unreasonable and undertaken recklessly, intentionally, willfully, with malice, and with deliberate indifference to the rights of others. - 38.
+HRDC's injuries and the violations of its constitutional rights were directly and proximately caused by the policies and practices of Defendants, which were and are the moving force of the violations. - 39.
+Defendants' acts described above have caused damages to HRDC, and if not enjoined, will continue to damage HRDC.

+40. HRDC seeks declaratory and injunctive relief, and nominal and compensatory damages against all Defendants.
 HRDC seeks punitive damages against the individual Defendants in their individual capacities.